 Up to that point, I avoided opening it up because it looked too suspicious from the outside.
-When I finally openend it, the inside turned out to be a mess of dust, wires and hot-glue, just as I as expected.
+When I finally openend it, the inside turned out to be a mess of dust, wires and hot-glue, just as I had expected.

 This is the BACK UP AREA, which holds the cause of the error most likely.
 The person who consolized this machine did not remove the coin battery.
 This is the first thing that must be done when touching a MVS board, otherwise the old battery will leak and eat through the circuit board.